Building of the Lutheran Church of the Holy Trinity

 Today's appearance of the church with the front facing the main street dates back to a reconstruction in 1636 – 1644.
 A large monastery for the Discalced Carmelites (today the office of the Ministry of Education, Youth, and Sports) was attached to the church on the South.
 A tower was built in 1669.

 The Discalced Carmelites furnished the church with altars made by the best available artists of the 17th and 18th Century.
 The appearance of the interior in the 18th century followed an uniform and thought-out concept.
 It presumably originated from the architect Ferdinand Schor.
-The statue of the Prague Infant Jesus was permanently placed in the church at this time.
+The statue of Infant Jesus of Prague was permanently placed in the church at this time.

 Dissolution of the Monastery